-- 1. Turbulence categories: Six categories of atmospheric conditions based on a combination of seeing and coherence time. - 2.
-Transparency: SPHERE's adaptive optics system SAXO has been shown to be very tolerant to THIN conditions, so user should only request photometric (PHO) or clear (CLR) conditions only for programmes requiring absolute flux measurements. - 3.
-Moon illumination and Moon distance: SPHERE's small field of view and pixel scale is such that observations are not sensitive to the moon illumination.
-The angular distance, however, is recommended to be $> 30^{\circ}$ because of the VLT active optics. - 4.
-Airmass: Considering the maximum compensable atmospheric dispersion by ADCs, pointing is restricted to $z < 60^{\circ}$ (airmass < 2). - 5.
-Sidereal time: Observing close to meridian is strongly recommended for ADI performance as it yields more field rotation and also PSF stability.
+- Turbulence categories: Six categories of atmospheric conditions based on a combination of seeing and coherence time. - Transparency: SPHERE's adaptive optics system SAXO has been shown to be very tolerant to THIN conditions, so user should only request photometric (PHO) or clear (CLR) conditions only for programs requiring absolute flux measurements. - Moon illumination and Moon distance: SPHERE's small field of view and pixel scale is such that observations are not sensitive to the moon illumination.
+The angular distance, however, is recommended to be > 30° because of the VLT active optics. - Airmass: Considering the maximum compensable atmospheric dispersion by ADCs, pointing is restricted to $z < 60^{\circ}$ (airmass < 2). - Sidereal time: Observing close to meridian is strongly recommended for ADI performance as it yields more field rotation and also PSF stability.
 To ensure this, the sidereal time constraints should be used.
-However, for declinations < -50° or > 0° the field rotates quite uniformly with hour angle (see Figure 32), and lax sidereal time constraints are strongly recommended. - 6.
-Declination constraints: targets with declinations between -27:40:00 and -21:35:00 cannot be observed during the meridian passage, as the telescope cannot be pointed closer than 3 degrees to the zenith.
-That means that only a very small field rotation can be attained for targets with declinations within that range, and thus they might not be suitable for ADI. - 7.
-Twilight constraint: In general, IRDIS/IFS OBs can be done in twilight, and thus it is recommended to set this constraint to -30 (30 min before the end of evening twilight).
+However, for declinations < -50° or > 0° the field rotates quite uniformly with hour angle (see Figure 33), and lax sidereal time constraints are strongly recommended.
+These constraints should be very lax for star-hopping concatenation allowing HA or -4 to +4. - Declination constraints: targets with declinations between -27:40:00 and -21:35:00 cannot be observed during the meridian passage, as the telescope cannot be pointed closer than 3 degrees to the zenith.
+That means that only a very small field rotation can be attained for targets with declinations within that range, and thus they might not be suitable for ADI. - Twilight constraint: In general, IRDIS/IFS OBs can be done in twilight, and thus this constraint is set by default to -30 (30 min before the end of evening twilight).

-Figure 32: Rotation of field relative to orientation at meridian crossing for targets at different declinations (dotted and dashed lines), for pupil stabilized observations.
+Figure 33: Rotation of field relative to orientation at meridian crossing for targets at different declinations (dotted and dashed lines), for pupil stabilized observations.